mathspp/mathspp/pages/02.blog/floodfill-algorithm-in-python/item.md

 That's it!
 This is enough to use the floodfill algorithm and this is _very_ close to what I actually used to paint the Python logo above.
-Below, you can see an interactive demo of this algorithm in action in a much smaller grid:
+Below, you can see an interactive demo of this algorithm in action in a much smaller grid.
+Try clicking “next” a couple of times or hitting the “auto-play” button to see the algorithm run step by step:

 <p>
   <span style="color: var(--accent);">█</span><span style="color: var(--accent-2);">█</span> <code>tracked</code>;&nbsp;